T.I. (ft. Big K.R.I.T.) – I’m Flexin’

 Still, the interview and the song, as well as the luxury bus debacle, show that T.I. is a grown man- 31 years old now- who is still acting like a teenager.
 He’s so full of himself, and has so many people kissing the ground he walks on–that he can’t see the truth of the matter: he needs to grow up and put the B.S. aside.

 Yes, T.I.’s body of work is very good.
-Yes, he got it popping with his hit singles.
+Yes, he got it poppin’ with his hit singles.
 Yes, Atlanta loves him.
 But how much does all of that matter?

 I predict T.I. is going to keep getting into trouble.
 Hanging out in the same neighborhoods where he used to slang isn’t “keeping it real.”
 Hanging with the same dudes he committed felonies with–when he clearly is still irresponsible–is only going to land him back in the slammer.
-At the end of the day, it will be his own fault.
+And I won’t care.
+It will be his own damn fault.